-The conclusions of the Statement of Environmental Effects are that the proposed development, being the demolition of existing dwelling house and construction of a new dwelling house, swimming pool and associated works is permissible with development consent and is consistent with the relevant statutory planning instruments including the Manly Local Environmental Plan 2013 and planning policies of the Manly Development Control Plan 2013.
+The conclusions of the Statement are that the addition of a swimming pool to each dwelling in conjunction with the original consent for the demolition of existing dwelling house and construction of a semi-detached dwelling, associated landscaping and Torrens Title subdivision at 5 Parkview Road, Fairlight, is permissible with development consent and is consistent with the relevant statutory planning instruments including the Manly Local Environmental Plan 2013 and planning policies of the Manly Development Control Plan 2013.

-Accordingly, the Development Application succeeds on its merits and should be approved by Council as submitted.
+Accordingly, this application succeeds on its merits and should be approved by Council as submitted.